 Shop our Toner Collection and you should try…

-Light Controlling Lotion: This is our OG toner and a cult-favorite with light exfoliation and pore-tightening powers.
+Light Controlling Toner: This is our OG toner and a cult-favorite with light exfoliation and pore-tightening powers.

 Hydraphel Skin Supplement: A silky, hydrating toner to revive dull, dry complexions and jumpstart skin renewal.